 We include all our personal products as well as household cleaners in our grocery budget.
 One way I have found to cut down our soap consumption is foaming soap dispensers for our hand soap, dish soap and body wash.
 I estimate this trick saves us over $300 a year. ( I don’t recommend it for shampoo, I tried and it just did not clean as well)

 We don’t eat a lot of meat but when we do it is normally bought from the markdown section.
 This saves our family and additional 20% off.
 Sale meat goes into the markdown pile more often than people would think making the prices very low.

-9. Shop more than just the grocery store or warehouse store
+9. I shop at more than just one grocery store

 I have friends in other towns that rave about their local scratch and dent grocery stores, or their dollar store food finds.
 Every town differs as to what deals are available the key is to get out there and look around.